hogstrom/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - [Use an existing server certificate for API Mediation Layer](#use-an-existing-server-certificate-for-api-mediation-layer)

-## Introduction and requirements

-The security of the APIML is performed on several levels and are described in following sections.
+## How API ML Transport Security Works

+The security within the API Mediaiton Layer (API ML) is performed on several levels.
+This article describes how API ML uses Transport Layer Security (TLS).
+As a system administrator or API developer, use this guide to familiarize yourself with the following security concepts:

-### Transport-level Security
+### Transport Layer Security

-Data needs to be secured during transport.
-This is achieved by using the TLS protocol for all connections to APIML services.
-While disabling the TLS protocol is permitted (e.g. for debugging purposes), the default mode is to have it on.
+Secure data during data-transport by using the TLS protocol for all connections to API Mediation Layer services.
+While it is possible to disable the TLS protocol for debugging purposes or other use-cases, the enabled TLS protocol is the default mode.

 ### Authentication

-Authentication is a way how an entity, whether it be a user (API Client) or an application (API Service), proves its true identity.
+Authentication is the method of how an entity, whether it be a user (API Client) or an application (API Service), proves its true identity.

-APIML uses two authentication methods:
+APIML uses the following authentication methods:

+- User ID and password
-- user ID and password (and authentication tokens retrieved by using the user ID and password)
+    - The user ID and password are used to retreive authentication tokens.
-    - These requests originate from a user.
+    - Requests originate from a user.
     - The user ID and password are validated by a z/OS security manager and a token is issued that is then used to access the API service.
 - TLS client certificates
-    - These certificates are for service-only requests.
+    - Certificates are for service-only requests.

-In the future, we would like APIML to support client certificates to access the gateway.

-### Authorization

-Authorization is a method used to determine access rights of an entity.

-In the APIML, the authorization is done by the z/OS security manager ([CA ACF2](https://www.ca.com/us/products/ca-acf2.html), [IBM RACF](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zsecurity/zsecc_042.htm), [CA Top Secret](https://www.ca.com/us/products/ca-top-secret.html)).
-The authentication token is used as proof of valid authentication.
-The authorization checks, however, are always done by the z/OS security manager.

-### Types of services

-- Zowe Core services:
+### Zowe API ML Services

+The following range of service types apply to the Zowe API ML:

-    - Zowe APIML services:
+- Zowe APIML services

     - Gateway Service (GW)
-            - The access point for API clients that need to access API services
+    The Gateway is the access point for API clients that require access to API services.
-            - API Services can be accessed via the gateway by API Clients
-            - Gets information about an API Service from the Discovery Service
+    API services can be accessed through the Gateway by API Clients.
+The Gateway receives information about an API Service from the Discovery Service.

     - Discovery Service (DS)
-            - Collects information about API Services and provides it to the Gateway Service and other services
-            - API Mediation services are also registered to the Discovery Service
+    The Discovery Service collects information about API services and provides this information to the Gateway and other services.
+API ML internal services are also registered to the Discovery Service.

     - API Catalog (AC)
-            - Displays information about API services in a web UI
-            - Gets information about an API Service from the Discovery Service
+    The Catalog displays information about API services through a web UI.
+The Catalog receives information about an API service from the Discovery Service.

 - Authentication and Authorization Service (AAS)
-            - Provides authentication and authorization functionality to check access of users to resources on z/OS
+  AAS provides authentication and authorization functionality to check user access to resources on z/OS.
-            - Security service is not provided as an individual microservice but is included to the Gateway Service
-            - For more details, see: [APIML wiki](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service)
+  The API ML uses z/OSMF API for  authentication.
+For more information, see: [APIML wiki](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service)

-    - Non-APIML Zowe Core services (zLUX, Atlas)

-        - They are like other regular API Client and Service described below

 - API Clients
-    - API Clients are external applications, users, or other API services that are accessing API services via the API Gateway
+  External applications, users, or other API services that are accessing API services via the API Gateway

 - API Services
-    - API Services are applications that want to be accessed via the API Gateway
-    - They register themselves to the Discovery Service
-    - API Services can always access other services via the API Gateway
-    - API Services can sometimes access other services without the API Gateway (if they are installed in such a way that direct access is possible)
-    - API Services can also be API Clients (when they access other services)
+  Applications that are accessed through the API Gateway.
+API services register themselves to the Discovery Service and can access other services through the Gateway.
+If an API service is installed in such a way that direct access is possible, API services can access other services without the Gateway.
+  When APIs access other services, they can also function as API clients.

-### Transport Security Requirements
+### Zowe API ML TLS Requirements

-Servers ae required to provide HTTPS ports.

-The requirements for the services are the following:
+The API ML TLS requires servers to provide HTTPS ports.
+Each of the API ML services has the following specific requirements:

 - API Client
-    - Is not a server
+    - The API Client is not a server
-    - Needs to trust the API Gateway
+    - Requires trust of the API Gateway
-    - Has a truststore that contains certificate(s) needed to trust the API Gateway
+    - Has a truststore tha contains certificates required to trust the Gateway

 - Gateway Service
     - Provides an HTTPS port